 According to VDOT, this bi-partisan idea will actually costs the taxpayers less than the amount of money we’ve wasted on study after study instead of actually fixing the issue.

-Additionally, while we appreciate the initial VRE investments the state has made in the county, more is needed, including possibly adding more stations along the Route 28 Corridor to lighten the stifling traffic commuters there deal with on a daily basis.
+Additionally, while we appreciate the initial VRE investments the state has made in the county, more is needed.
+I would like to see a new station along the Route 28 Corridor to lighten the stifling traffic commuters there deal with on a daily basis.

 You paid for it.
 Let’s get it back and get our traffic moving.